badhusha-dev/ShopifyGenie/README-ACCOUNTS.md

 ---

-## 💰 Wallets & Credits Examples
+## 💰 Wallets & Credits System

-Our system supports multiple wallet types for customers and vendors:
+Multi-wallet support for customers and vendors with transaction tracking:

 ### Customer Wallets